SpecFlowOSS/SpecFlowWiki/Calling-Steps-from-Step-Definitions.md

   When I go to the incident page
 </pre>

-NOTE: When using this approach to remove duplication from your feature files, the console output will contain both the master step and the delegated steps as follows:
+**Note:** When using this approach to remove duplications from your feature files, the console output will contain both the master step and the delegated steps as follows:

 <pre>
   Given Linda is logged in